-We expanded our store base by 24 net new stores in fiscal 2006.
-We plan to expand our store base by between 30 and 40 stores in fiscal 2007.
-Thereafter, in the near term, we plan to expand our store base by between 30 and 45 stores annually.
+We expanded our store base by 33 net new stores in fiscal 2007.
+We plan to expand our store base by 35 to 45 stores in fiscal 2008.
+Thereafter, in the near term, we plan to expand our store base by 35 to 50 stores annually.
 The success of our business depends, in part, on our ability to open new stores and renew our existing store leases on terms that meet our financial targets.
 Our ability to open new stores on schedule or at all, to renew our existing store leases on favorable terms or to operate them on a profitable basis will depend on various factors, including our ability to:

-- identify suitable markets for new stores and available store locations, - negotiate acceptable lease terms for new locations or renewal terms for existing locations, - manage and expand our infrastructure to accommodate growth, - · hire and train qualified sales associates, - · develop new merchandise and manage inventory effectively to meet the needs of new and existing stores on a timely basis, - foster current relationships and develop new relationships with vendors that are capable of supplying a greater volume of merchandise, and - avoid construction delays and cost overruns in connection with the build-out of new stores.
+- identify suitable markets for new stores and available store locations, - negotiate acceptable lease terms for new locations or renewal terms for existing locations, - manage and expand our infrastructure to accommodate growth, - hire and train qualified sales associates, - develop new merchandise and manage inventory effectively to meet the needs of new and existing stores on a timely basis, - foster current relationships and develop new relationships with vendors that are capable of supplying a greater volume of merchandise, and - avoid construction delays and cost overruns in connection with the build-out of new stores.